raboof/ensime-node/README.md

 - [ ] add a bottom panel with tabs (one for errors/warnings, one for server log maybe)
 - [ ] Look how https://github.com/OmniSharp/omnisharp-atom/wiki makes autocomplete and linter install automatically
 - [ ] Rewrite core parts in scala.js, reuse msg classes from ensime and so forth.
 Make atom interface for scala.js.
+- [ ] Someday it would be cool to not use exploded single tree for dep-src so that one have more control like "open on github" of ensime: 404: https://github.com/xebia/cakemix/blob/master/.ensime_cache/dep-src/source-jars/scala/concurrent/duration/package.scala#L17

 ## Inspiration (steal if you can)
 - https://github.com/lukehoban/atom-ide-flow/